perezandr/perezandr.github.io/README.md

 Hi!
 This is my portfolio repository.

-At [text](https://perezandr.github.io/) you can take a look at my projects and contacts.
+At [this link](https://perezandr.github.io/) you can take a look at my projects.

+Let's keep in touch!